sadleb/braven-platform2/README.md

 You can also run a single spec ofc.

+JavaScript unit tests (using Jest) may not work inside your container.
+You can run them outside the container by first installing the JS dependencies locally with `yarn`, then running Jest with:

+    yarn test

 ### Static Code Analysis (aka linter)
 We use Codacy to run static code analysis.
 Everytime you push a branch to the repo it runs.